lawdneo/CG_cat/README.md

 ```{code}
 pip install -r requirements.txt
 ```
-4. Data Import
+4. Data Import:
-You should have already obtained the MASSIVE Dataset mentioned in the Data File.
-Ensure that you have this dataset, and it is accessible in your project directory.
-Save it to the ```data``` folder in the project directory.
+Having already obtained the MASSIVE Dataset mentioned in the Data File, Ensure that this dataset is accessible in your project directory.
+Save it under the ```data``` folder in the project directory.